Wodajo/Offensive/tools/windows/msconfig.md

-`System Configuration` - for advanced troubleshooting, mainly to help diagnose startup issues
+`System Configuration` - for advanced troubleshooting, build mainly to help diagnose startup issues

+Usefull for e.g. looking for windows tools

 NOT for startup-management,  for this use `taskmgr`